coreos/docs/os/customizing-sshd.md

 ## Customizing sshd after build

-If you have CoreOS hosts that need configuration changes made after build, log into the CoreOS host as the core user, then:
+If you have Container Linux hosts that need configuration changes made after build, log into the Container Linux host as the core user, then:

 ```
 $ sudo cp /usr/lib/systemd/system/sshd.socket /etc/systemd/system/sshd.socket
 ```

-This gives you a copy of the sshd.socket unit that will override the one supplied by CoreOS -- when you make changes to it and `systemd` re-reads its configuration, those changes will be implemented.
+This gives you a copy of the sshd.socket unit that will override the one supplied by Container Linux -- when you make changes to it and `systemd` re-reads its configuration, those changes will be implemented.

 ### Changing the sshd port